 - Submit an application for the program

-- Must possess high school diploma or GED and submit official transcripts to WMCC
+- Possess high school diploma or GED and submit official transcripts to WMCC

-- A mandatory information session is required for all admitted students prior to beginning classes.
+- Attend a mandatory information session prior to the beginning of classes.

 Upon admission, students will receive a packet of program information with details regarding program requirements.

-- Submit proof of a physical examination with current tetanus immunization
+- Proof of a physical examination with current tetanus immunization

-All students in the Veterinary Assistant Certificate Program must maintain a “C” or above average in all courses and have a 90% or better attendance record.
+All students enrolled in the Veterinary Assistant program must maintain a C or above in all courses and have a 90% or better attendance record.
 They must also comply with the program’s stated standard of professionalism.